simondevenish/Toy-Box/README.md

 ## **Third Party Projects**
 - **[The Forge](https://github.com/ConfettiFX/The-Forge):** A robust, cross-platform rendering framework.
+- **[salient](https://github.com/simondevenish/salient):** An engine for creating Roguelike games, with a range of useful utility engine code.

 ## **Status**
 Toy Box is under active development and is not yet production-ready.
 Contributions and discussions are welcome to help shape its future!